DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device disclosed in Wegener such that the calibration test comprises placing a calibration object with a known weight on the holder and comparing the known weight with the weight sensed by the weight sensor, as taught by Ng, for the purpose of providing a suitable structure that sets a warning if the weight sensor isn’t calibrated (see Ng, paragraph 0142).

-Wegner, as modified by Li, does not teach the calibration test based on a calibration pressure, wherein when the calibration test is based on the calibration pressure, the calibration test includes comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port.
+Wegner, as modified by Li, does not teach a calibration tested based on a calibration pressure, wherein when the calibration test is based on the calibration pressure, the calibration test includes comparing the calibration pressure at a test port to a pressure sensed by a pressure sensor at the test port, and calibrating the one or more instruments includes calibrating the pressure sensor based on a difference between the calibration pressure and the pressure sensed by the pressure sensor.

 Regarding claim 8, Wegener discloses wherein the processor is configured to execute the one or more tests in response to use of the apheresis system (paragraph 0048 describes the apparatus being switched on, at which point the apparatus conducts self-calibration checks).